lecritch/Rate-5-Get-5-Movie-Recommendation-System/readme_compile.md

 We aim to create a recommendation system based on the MovieLens dataset from the GroupLens research lab at the University of Minnesota.
 Furthermore, we would like to deploy a web app that will alloy a user to enter some ratings for movies that they have seen, and then, based on the model we have implemented, it will reccomend movies that align with their interests.

+### Success Criteria

+Success will be measured by implementing collaborative and content-based models that can return movie recommendations to a user.

 ### Members

 |         Name             |                  GitHub          |